 If your phone is compatible, then congrats!
 All you'll need to do is to obtain a SIM card from the new carrier.

-If you're interested in the technology behind this compatibility check, your phone will need to be compatible with the following frequencies:
+Your phone will need to be compatible with the following frequencies:

 3G: 1700Mhz/2100Mhz (Band 4)